khuludAlyoubi/Payment_system/README.md

 The web app link: https://alice-shop.herokuapp.com/

-This app is to integrate different types of secure payment options into an E-Commerce Website. payment system used: VISA, MasterCard and American Express, Alipay, Apple Pay or Google Pay and Direct Bank Debit
+This web app demonstrates how to integrate different types of secure payment options into an E-Commerce Website.
+Payments system used: VISA, MasterCard and American Express, Alipay, Apple Pay or Google Pay and Direct Bank Debit.

  Home page of the website